Apple in Education Profiles

 Students value a new learning environment

 The school worked with third parties to build a preloaded learning infrastructure for the iPhones, based on the ALPS assessment suite.
 There are assessment apps, with easy-to-use forms for clinicians to complete quickly and easily in collaboration with the student being assessed.
 It created self-testing apps for students to monitor their own progress in specialist areas, and apps for students to capture and report on their own in-practice experience.

 Another key element of the iPhone project is medical content.
 Students can buy or download other relevant medical apps, recommended by clinicians, tutors, and peers.

-The iPhone has now been used by 4th- and 5th-year students for a complete academic year.
+The iPhone has now been used by fourth- and fifth-year students for a complete academic year.
 Responses from students, staff, and clinicians are strongly positive.

 “Before we had the iPhone off campus, you would write down things in a notebook that you wanted to know more about, and look them up at home or when you were next in the library — but by then, the urgency and importance could well be gone.
 Now you can just look up what you need on the iPhone app at a convenient moment, much more quickly.”

-Fellow 4th-year student Adam Grice says that the iPhone’s versatility makes using it in-practice “seriously impressive”.
+Fellow fourth-year student Adam Grice says that the iPhone’s versatility makes using it in-practice “seriously impressive”.